bocajthomas/SE-Extended/FeaturesExplained.md

  1. Open SnapEnhance app
  2. Go to `Features` tab
  3. Tap `Messaging`
- 4. Toggle on `Gallery Media Send Override`
+ 4. Tap the icon next to `Gallery Media Send Override`
+ 5. Tap your preferred choice

 ### How to use
  1. Open a Chat